Huntercs39548group1/Full-Stack-CRUD-Application-Server/README.md

 # server-starter-code

-This repository is the server (back-end) starter code for Final Project (CRUD Application).
+This repository is created by group Progress for the back-end of the final project.
+Team members:
+- Jinyi Tan - remit233
+- Shi Wei Zheng - dive0
+- Sergey Kisselev - skissele
+- Junior Tenezaca - TJunior1323

 ### Prerequisites
 - Install PostgreSQL (Postgres) [[link](https://www.postgresql.org/download/)] - required to run the database